-Zebra Dodge is a mobile game for iOS and Android that I am working on with an artistic director as CloseCall Studios.
+Zebra Dodge is a mobile game for iOS and Android that I completed with an artistic director as CloseCall Studios.
 The game follows Ace through zebra dodging adventures on a strange world with a sinister presence.
-You can have a look at the website for more information.
+You can have a look at the website for more information and to see some features and gameplay.

 AkimBear is a game I created with my compadres for Ludum Dare 43.
 This game was very well received and it was fantastic to watch people playing it on streams and hear great feedback that will help us improve our designs in the future!
 We focused on using lessons from a talk by Vlambeer’s Jan Willem Nijman about game feel and integrating the theme (Sacrifices must be made) into the game design rather than the narrative.
 You can check it out at it’s itch page, but I hope you have a controller handy if you do!